-As the complete system return loss is the sum of the return loss due to the cable alone, and the return loss of the antenna alone, it follows that a total system measurement can lead to incorrect conclusions concerning the effectiveness of the system.
+As the complete system return loss is at most the sum of the return loss due to the cable alone, and the return loss of the antenna alone, it follows that a total system measurement can lead to incorrect conclusions concerning the effectiveness of the system.
 For example, a lossy cable run connected to a faulty antenna could give an adequate total system return loss figure.
 A typical minimum total system return loss figure is 10 dB (SWR 2.0).
 This would be achieved with a cable run of loss 5 dB, connected to a faulty antenna (antenna open or short circuit, or considerably mis-tuned).

 Return loss measurements of >25 dB are often meaningless at the end of a feeder cable (particularly at frequencies above 1 GHz) , due to connector and cable impedance discontinuities.
 From this, it can be deduced that measuring the antenna in isolation is necessary to confirm its condition, unless the cable loss is very low i.e. less than a 1 dB.

 This antenna return loss (or SWR) can be measured directly with the WE-2705P by first calibrating the analyzer at the end of a short interconnecting cable (e.g LMR-195 of length less than 1m) and then connecting this cable directly to the antenna.
 Accepting slightly reduced accuracy, it is not essential to calibrate the WE-2705P at the end of the cable, as this intermediate cable loss is typically about only 0.8 dB at 2.4 GHz (1m of LMR-195 cable).